Local leaders say Spring Break is the best it's ever been

 Ed.
 Note: This is the third in a three-part series on the history of college Spring Break.

 PANAMA CITY BEACH, Fla.
-(WMBB) — Panama City Beach built itself into an economic powerhouse and staked its reputation on being the Spring Break Capital of the World.
+(WMBB) — Panama City Beach built itself into an economic powerhouse and staked its reputation as being the Spring Break Capital of the World.

 The party was over.

 “I know there was a lot of concern at the time about the economics of it,” said Sheriff Tommy Ford.
-“I felt that it would recover but I don’t think anybody including myself could have predicted that it would have recovered as fast as it did and we could switch to that family base.”Some places hung on for a while — but ultimately got wiped out by Hurricane Michael.
-Club La Vela, once the beating heart of Spring Break, is once again, closed this March.
+“I felt that it would recover, but I don’t think anybody including myself could have predicted that it would have recovered as fast as it did and we could switch to that family-base.”

+Some places hung on for a while, but ultimately got wiped out by Hurricane Michael.
+Club La Vela, once the beating heart of Spring Break, is once again closed this March.

 Long-time business owner Jack Bishop said the impact was immediately felt in 2016.